 When you own a small business, it’s important to have extra cash on hand to use for investing or paying your liabilities.
 But with money constantly coming in and going out, it can be difficult to monitor how much is leftover.
-Use a retained earnings account to track how much your business has accumulated.
+Use a retained earnings formula to track how much your business has accumulated.

 What are retained earnings?